Tenor-Inc/tenor-android-core/README.md

     GifLoader.loadGif(getContext(), payload);
 ```

-This should be enough to get you started and display GIFs to your users.
+This should be enough to get you started and displaying GIFs to your users.
-A working demo using search and GIF image loading can be found in the `Demo` folder above.
+A working demo - which showcases `search`,`trending`, and GIF image loading as well as other Tenor API features like `tags` and `search suggestions` - can be found in the `Demo` folder above.

-Full documentation of our API, including ways to further refine user searches with related search suggestions, can be found [here](https://tenor.com/gifapi).
+Full documentation of our API, which details out further ways to refine and bolster the GIF experience, can be found [here](https://tenor.com/gifapi).